Create Live Scripts in the Live Editor

 MATLAB saves the live script as

 By default, MATLAB displays output to the right of the code.
-Each output is displayed with the line that creates it, like in the Command Window.
+Each output is displayed with the line that creates it.
+To move focus between the code and the output using the keyboard, press Ctrl+Shift+O. On macOS, press Option+Command+O.

 To clear an output, right-click the output or the code line that created it, and select Clear Output.
 To clear all output, right-click anywhere in the script and select Clear All Output.
 Alternatively, go to the View tab and in the Output section, click the Clear all Output button.